Mooshlol304/Earthling/README.md

 ## MooshLib

-If you'd like to recreate Earthling in a developer environment, here is MooshLib, a required dependency of Earthling.
-[MooshLib](./LICENSE.txt)
+If you'd like to recreate Earthling in a developer environment, MooshLib, a required dependency of Earthling can be accessed by creating a base mod with the modID `moosh-lib` and place it in `/libs`.

+_FYI: MooshLib is a library that just counts how many players are using the mod!_

 ## Credits